worktoolsio/okfounder/README.md

 - Don't build any secure authentication – we'll let the users log in with just their email address
 - Don't worry about building a backend – this starter kit includes a localStorage hosted database
 - Don't worry about security – this is all all going to be demoed on your laptop
-- Don't worry about code quality – if you've got this far we're already confident that you can write good code!
+- Don't worry about code quality or testing – if you've got this far we're already confident that you can write good code!

 The priority here is to build something which **works**, and **solves the user need.**

  *We mean that.
-This is't code for "spend 18 hours on it and tell us it was 3 to impress".
+This isn't code for "spend 18 hours on it and tell us it was 3 to impress".
 We want to embrace the limitations of creating something in a short time.

 ### What we're interested in